 The proposal was strongly supported by some overseas scientists, including Julian Huxley, Konrad Lorenz and Nikko Tinbergen; and it was supported by every primary and secondary school in the ACT.
 We were invited to write an article describing the concept in the International Zoo Yearbook.
 This was published in 1969.

 So, in May 1965 the proposal was formally put to the Prime Minister, Sir Robert Menzies.
 It took the government seven years to make up its mind, and when it did so, it was positive.
 Canberra would have a Biological Centre.

 However, just at that time, in 1972, a federal election was called, and a new government came into power, and one of the first things that the new Minister for the Environment, Moss Cass, did was to knock back the decision to establish the Biological Centre.
-So there is no Biological Centre in the capital today.
+So, there is no Biological Centre in the capital today.
 In later years, after his retirement from politics, Moss Cass regretted his decision, and indeed for a while he was chairman of a committee attempting to revive the project.